MultiPoolMiner/MultiPoolMiner/README.txt

 - It is highly recommended to set Virtual Memory size in Windows to at least 16 GB in multi-GPU systems: Computer Properties -> Advanced System Settings -> Performance -> Advanced -> Virtual Memory
 - Please see the FAQ section on the bottom of this page before submitting bugs and feature requests on Github. https://github.com/aaronsace/MultiPoolMiner/issues
 - Logs and Stats are produced in text format; use them when submitting issues.
 - Currently mining with upto 6 GPUs is fully supported.
-Where required advanced users can create additional miner files to support mining with more than 6 graphics cards.
+Where required advanced users can create additional or amend current miner files to support mining with more than 6 graphics cards.

 ====================================================================